Collaborative Stage Data Set - Revised 11/13/2010 FINAL

 - Note 2: Definition of Adjacent Structures: Connective tissues large enough to be given a specific name would be considered adjacent structures.
 For example, the brachial artery has a name, as does the broad ligament.
-Continuous tumor growth from one organ into an adjacent named structure would be coded to 60 in the schemes for ill-defined or non-specific sites.
+Continuous tumor growth from one organ into an adjacent named structure would be coded to 600 in the schemas for ill-defined or non-specific sites.

 |Code||Description||TNM 7 Map||TNM 6 Map||SS77 Map||SS2000 Map|